minhhoit/yacms/docs/utilities.rst

 may wish to customize this and use visual icons, like stars, for the ratings.

-Like the other custom fields in :mod:`mezzanine.generic`, the :class:`.RatingField` will inject fields derived from its attribute name onto the model which it's assigned to, which are updated when a new rating is made.
+Like the other custom fields in :mod:`Yacms.generic`, the :class:`.RatingField` will inject fields derived from its attribute name onto the model which it's assigned to, which are updated when a new rating is made.
 Given our ``Book`` example, the :class:`.RatingField` would